jinysong/vote/README.md

 # Machine-Learning-Stanford-University
-Notes and assignments for Coursera certified course
+Notes and assignments for Coursera certified course in Machine Learning

 ## Certificate
 [add link]